-Efficiency and Conservation are the same thing: This misconception is a natural one.
+Efficiency and Conservation are the same things: This misconception is a natural one.
 Turning off the lights more and using your gas furnace less may result in lower energy bills, but this is not energy efficiency per se.
 This is energy conservation.
-While that may seem insignificant, conservation is not exactly the goal, and the same results can be achieved though energy efficient means without depriving yourself of the light and heat you want.
+While that may seem insignificant, conservation is not exactly the goal, and the same results can be achieved through energy-efficient means without depriving yourself of the light and heat you want.

 The Same Is True for Furnace Efficiency!

 Energy efficiency is an investment, and when it comes to furnaces, the same applies.
 An investment in a more efficient furnace will yield lower energy bills and eventually pay itself off in savings.
 This is doubly true if your unit is old, outdated, or in disrepair.
 Contact Four Seasons today to learn about the SLP98V a furnace operating at 98.2% efficiency!